Brun41v35/UITableViewTest/README.md

 ### Hello!

-I'm using this repository to study how to unit test a `UITableView`.
+I created this repository to study how to test a `UITableView`.